 I’m going to describe Shakespeare’s love life.

 This essay will examine the life of a politician.

 What’s so wrong?

-These statements provide the reader with an idea about what the essay will discuss, but don’t actually put anything on the line.
+These statements provide the reader with an idea about what the essay, dissertation or thesis will discuss, but don’t actually put anything on the line.
 There’s nothing at stake, no specific issue to be resolved and absolutely nothing to make the reader want to learn more.
 Many of the essays we come across as part of our student proofreading services contain this basic mistake.